First-Time Buyer's Guide to Better Credit

-Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-To propel your dreams of homeownership forward, you must consider your FICO score along with the type of loan for which you'll qualify in Sunset Beach, North Carolina.
+The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+In reality, the home buying process begins with your finances.
+To make your goal of homeownership realized, you must consider your FICO score along with the type of loan for which you'll qualify in Sunset Beach.

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-Most people usually have a score of 600, but scores are tiered from 300 to 850.
-With the change in the economy, however, some people have seen their score lowered because of job loss, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in deciding your FICO score include:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+In recent years, however, some people have seen their score lowered because of unemployment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in deciding your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?